Samsing: The locality

-Samsing is divided into two parts; Samsing basti, which includes Khasmahal and Fari, and samsing tea garden.
+Samsing is divided into two parts; Samsing basti, which includes Khasmahal,Fari,Sundar Busty,Compound Busty,Bhujel Gaon and samsing tea garden.
 Samsing Tea Estate is under the administration of Jalpaiguri district and Samsing basti- comprises Sundar Basti, Khash Mahal and Fari are under Gorkhaland Territorial Administration.
 It has also three divisions:- top line, lower line and young tong division.
 The owners of the tea estate of Samsing were British companies.
-They divided the topline with Kurti line, New School line, Gumba Line, Kamal Bhawan line, MBP Line, SB LINE (later also known as PP Line), Munshi line and Junction line and Yongtong is divided with balka Line,Sahil bhujel line,Mochi Line, Basa Line, Narayan line, Sai line (which is also known as Gorup pura), Bari Line and Fagu Line. where each line are separated by small brook and Samsing has its local bus stand.
+They divided the topline with Kurti line, New School line, Gumba Line, Kamal Bhawan line, MBP Line, SB LINE, PP Line, Munshi line and Junction line and Yongtong is divided with balka Line,Sahil bhujel line,Mochi Line, Basa Line, Narayan line, Sai line (which is also known as Gorup pura), Bari Line and Fagu Line. where each line are separated by small brook and Samsing has its local bus stand.
 Local people are mostly employed in tea garden and tourism, but many of the younger generation have migrated to bigger cities for greater opportunities.